Lesser Verbs Part 1

 am and be

-The first important part in I AM↵ TENTING is am.
-It is always a verb.
+The first important part in I AM TENTING is am.
+It stands for am and be

 Am and be are almost the same word.